Judging a Terrier

 Judging a Short Legged Terrier

-When judging, although all these Breed Standards except the Glen of Imaal ask for front legs to be as straight as possible, a slight amount of bow or outwards turn of the front feet, in the Scotty, Dandie Dinmont, and Skye is permissible.
-But any amount of bow in the front legs or the front feet turning out in any other terriers is undesirable.
+When judging, although all these Breed Standards except the Glen of Imaal ask for front legs to be as straight as possible, a slight amount of bow or outwards turn of the front feet, in the Scotty, Dandie Dinmont, and Skye is tolerated.
+But any amount of bow in the front legs or the front feet turning out in any other terriers like the Sealyham is undesirable.

 Having said that, the bowed front legs are not to be confused with the breed standard of the Cairn that allows the front feet to turn out a little.
 Like the Staffordshire Bull Terrier, this slight turn out of the feet in the Cairn is from the pastern only and is allowed so the dog can balance.
 This has nothing to do with the front construction of a terrier adapted for digging purposes or an incorrect bow in the front legs caused by excessive depth of chest.